ablaring/Dante/README.md

 =======

 ## Description
-Dante is a first-year project at Epitech divided in 2 part one is for generate a maze and the second is to solve the maze.
-The program must be run with a specific file that contains all necessary information.
+Dante is a first-year project at Epitech, divided into two parts.
+The first part generates a maze, while the second part solves the maze.
+The program must be run with a specific file that contains all necessary information

 The goal of this project is to generate mazes (in a reasonable amount of time), solve them (in a reasonable amount of time), and print the solution.